AndroGari/AndroGari/README.md

 ## <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp;About me ....

 - Hello there folks!
-I'm Garima Saroj, an AI/ML maverick, astronomy aficionado, and an artistic extraordinaire.
+I'm Garima Saroj, an AI/ML maverick, astronomy fan, and artistic extraordinaire.

 - I’m currently getting on pace in my **open-source** journey
 - I’m currently learning about **deep learning and NLP**
-- I’m looking to collaborate with any **Open - Source data science / Machine Learning projects**
+- I’m looking to collaborate with any **Source data science / Machine Learning projects**
-- Ask from me anything you want, If I am alive I will answer within seconds
+- Ask me anything you want, If I am alive I will answer within seconds
 - Fun fact : *I try to learn something new and then sleep till it is stored in the brain*
 <br>
 I am an AI/ML disciple with a strong academic background and hands-on experience.
-Eager to work on state-of-the-art projects, highly motivated and adaptable individual with a strong work ethic, actively seeking new opportunities in the field of software development and AI/ML.
+Eager to work on state-of-the-art projects, highly motivated and adaptable individual with a strong work ethic, actively seeking new opportunities in software development and AI/ML.

 Community is :heart:.
 Code blooded animal, 1xEngineer :stuck_out_tongue: